Call Us Now : (404) 567-5515

 By: Criminal Defense Attorney William C. “Bubba” Head, With 40+ Years of Experience

 The Georgia Department of Driver Services (GA DDS) controls the issuance and suspension or revocation of a Georgia driver’s license.
 State statutes and regulations control when and under what conditions a Georgia driver’s license will be suspended.
 Dozens of state laws lay out the rules for suspending or revoking a Georgia licensee, for such things as auto insurance lapse or being uninsured, failure to complete a defensive driving class, or accumulating too many points on several traffic tickets that cause a points suspension.

-Additionally, like all other states, being convicted of certain alcohol and drugs crimes while being behind the wheel of a car or truck, brings loss of driving privileges.
-Some states offer no hardship license or provisional driving privileges for DUI convictions.
+Additionally, like all other states, being convicted of certain alcohol and drug crimes while being behind the wheel of a car or truck, brings loss of driving privileges.
+Some states offer no hardship licenses or provisional driving privileges for DUI convictions.
 Additionally, many states (GA, WV) more harshly sanction drivers convicted of DUI-drugs than DUI-alcohol.
 Plus, some drug-related convictions can also trigger license suspension even when the person was not in a motor vehicle.